This content will be only briefly reviewed as part of the year 12 course.

 Textbook exercises: Chapter 1 questions 1-184, 257-280.

-The Prezi makes some references to course work on polar coordinates.
+The Prezi was made for an old course and makes some references to course work on polar coordinates.
 This work is not included in the current course.
 All you really need to understand is that polar coordinates are represented by a radius or distance from the origin, usually denoted r and an angle measured anti-clockwise from the positive x-axis, usually denoted with the Greek letter (theta).

 Note: The bubble on Conjugation Properties covers work not specifically mentioned in the current syllabus, but which may be seen as a straightforward application of work previously covered on the complex conjugate.